Hyper-regular graphs and high dimensional expanders: Introduction

-\paragraph{Organization} We start with defining basic terms in hypergraph theory, and hyper-regularity.
+\begin{theorem} For every $\lambda>0$, $n\in \bbN$ there exists an infinite family of $(d_0,d_1,\ldots,d_{n-1})$-regular graphs which are 1-dimensional skeletons of $\lambda$-high dimensional expanders, (namely their $(n-1)$-dimensional clique-complex). \end{theorem} (See definition \ref{hdx} for the definition of $\lambda$- high dimensional expanders.) \paragraph*{Organization} We start with defining basic terms in hypergraph theory, and hyper-regularity.
 In \ref{sub:partite} we define the multi-partite graph product and show that it preserves connectivity and link connectivity when applied on pure clique complexes.
 Then, we present in \ref{sub:sym} the symmetrization action and prove that graphs having a certain property (type-regular) can be fully regularized using the symmetrization and the multi-partite product.
 We complete this section in \ref{sub:spectral} by showing that the expansion is also preserved under the product of graphs of this kind (pure, type-regular graphs). \\ In section \ref{sec:sgs} we show that hypergraphs arising from subgroup geometry systems are in particular pure, type-regular connected where all links are connected as well.
 I.e., any such hypergraph can be fully regularized by our method to form a strongly gallery connected (\ref{def:sgc}) HRG.\\ In section \ref{sec:method} we show a general scheme of generating an infinite family of finite HRG given an infinite subgroup geometry system, by taking appropriate quotients.\\ In section \ref{sec:constructions} we present two main constructions of HRG, both arising from subgroup geometry systems, where one of them has good expansion properties.
 We continue by investigating several interesting ad-hoc variants of those constructions.
 We end with the calculations of the degrees of the main constructions shown in that section.